xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 propositions, in order to segregate them as radically as possible from the influence of the rest of the world.

+- **Xie:** What a horrible image of "the will of the state".

 This method has, from the earliest times, been one of the chief means of upholding correct theological and political doctrines, and of preserving their universal or catholic character.
 In Rome, especially, it has been practiced from the days of Numa Pompilius to those of Pius Nonus.
-This is the most perfect example in history; but wherever there is a priesthood—and no religion has been without one—this method has been more or less made use of.
+This is the most perfect example in history; but wherever there is a priesthood -- and no religion has been without one -- this method has been more or less made use of.
 Wherever there is aristocracy, or a guild, or any association of a class of men whose interests depend or are supposed to depend on certain propositions, there will be inevitably found some traces of this natural product of social